PocketwatchRepair.com: nationwide vintage and antique watch repair

 “Be open faced, size 18 or 16, have a minimum of 17 jewels, adjusted to at least 5 positions, keep time accurately to within a gain or loss of only 30 seconds a week, adjusted to temperatures of 34 to 100 degrees Fahrenheit, have a double roller, steel escape wheel, lever set, micrometric regulator, winding stem at 12 o’clock, grade on back plate, use plain Arabic numbers printed bold and black on a white dial, and have bold black hands.”

-Webb C. Ball was instrumental is establishing a system of individual watch inspections, and any watch that gained or lost 30 seconds or more in 7-14 days had to be repaired by an experienced and approved watchmaker.
-Because this system was adopted and strictly adhered to, American watch manufacturers were required to develop and produce a superior railroad watch, and the traveling public was assured of increased safety.
+Webb C. Ball was instrumental is establishing the "Time Service," the system of watch inspections, and any watch that gained or lost 30 seconds or more in 7-14 days had to be repaired by an experienced and approved watch inspector.
+Because this system was widely adopted and strictly adhered to, American watch manufacturers were forced to develop and produce a superior railroad watch, thus assuring increased safety for the traveling public.